nygdjs/duedate-calculator/README.md

 -   create UI
 -   simplify test cases (too much repetition, can possibly be an array of options or something)
 -   make day number to string "conversion" nicer
+-   handle edge cases, like 17:00 is not working hours

 #### Disclaimer